PJUllrich/workflow-demo/README.md

 ### `Workflow`.
 A workflow describes the document processing flow from start to end.
 Every new document receives one `Workflow`.
 The workflow is executed by the `Engine` and its state is persisted by the `Workflows` context.

 A workflow has multiple `steps`, which are a list of `Commands`.
-When a workflow is executed by the `Engine`, every command receives the output result of the previous command.
+The commands can be configured by the user.
+When a workflow is executed by the `Engine`, every command is execute in order and receives the output result of the previous command.

-The status of a workflow can be `:pending`, `:waiting`, `:aborted`, or `completed`.
+The status of a workflow can be `:pending`, `:waiting`, `:aborted`, or `:completed`.
 After the workflow is created, it is waiting to be executed by the `Engine`.
 While it is waiting, it has the status `:pending`.
 A workflow can be `:aborted` early if a command returns `:abort`.
 The workflow can also be suspended by a command that returns `:wait`.
-If a workflow is waiting, it can be unsuspended by changing its status to `:pending`.
+If a workflow is waiting, it can be unsuspended by changing its status back to `:pending`.
+The `Engine` will then pick up the workflow again.
 While a workflow is `waiting`, it will not be executed by the `Engine`.
-Once every step in the workflow has been executed successfully, it is `:completed`.
+Once every step in the workflow has been executed successfully, the workflow is `:completed`.

 ### `Command`
 A command respresents a single step in a `Workflow`.
 Every command has a command `module` that implements the logic of the command.
 Commands can be configured through a `params`-map.
-See the `Mock.ExampleWorkflow` for examples of how to create command.
+See the `Mock.ExampleWorkflow` for examples of how to create a workflow with multiple commands.

 When a command is executed by the `Engine`, the command `module` receives the command, the workflow, and the result of the previous command.
-The command moduled executes the command logic based on the input and returns either `{:ok, result}`, `:abort`, or an `{:error, any()}`.
-The `result` can also be `:wait`, if the command wants that the workflow waits for an input from an external service like a customer's server or a user input in a UI.
+The command module executes the command logic based on the input and returns either `{:ok, result}` or `{:error, any()}`.
+The `result` can be anything, but special return values are `:wait` and `:abort`.
+A command can return `{:ok, workflow, :wait}` if it wants that the workflow waits for an input from an external service like a customer's server or a user input in a UI.
+If a command wants to abort the workflow, it can return `{:ok, workflow, :abort}`.

-Every command stores its result so that we can audit later on which command/step in a workflow returned which result.
+Every command stores its result so that we can see later which command/step in a workflow returned which result.

 ### `Engine`
 The engine executes a workflow.
-It iterates through all steps/commands of a workflow until one of the following exit conditions occurs:
+It iterates through all commands of a workflow until one of the following exit conditions occurs:
 1. All commands of the workflow were completed successfully.
       * In this case, the engine completes the workflow (sets the workflow status to `:completed`).
 2. The workflow was aborted.